JessieLiujy/Social-Network-Analysis-Python/README.md

 # AdjacencyMatrix-Python
-**Use Python to read data from excel and create adjacency matrixes for the different type of data**
+**Use Python to read data from excel and export adjacency matrixes**

 About the data-example:
 * Each 1 or -1 refers to one moment that members share useful information, emotional support or casual chat